rcl-vc/docs-vc-web-wallet/index.md

 ## Issuer Platform

-A VC Issuer will use a software platform to issue a VC.
-The holder of the VC will be uniquely identified by a [Decentralized Identifier]() (DID).
-The holder DID can be created in the issuer platform or in a wallet application.
+A VC Issuer will use a software platform to issue [Verifiable Credentials]().
+The issuer , as well as, the holder of the VC will be each uniquely identified by a [Decentralized Identifier](./did/did.md) (DID).
+The holder's DID can be created in the issuer platform or in a wallet application.

 ## Wallet Application